neo4j/docker-neo4j/README.md

 	docker exec --interactive <container> bin/neo4j-shell

+## AppArmor

+Neo4j currently makes use of `lsof` to ensure the server is running and accepting connections on a given port.
+Some AppArmor configurations (specifically the default configuration on Linux Mint) prevent `lsof` from working as expected.

+A workaround is to run the docker image in privileged mode, by adding `--privileged=true` to the docker command line.
+This is a workaround that disables the security provided by AppArmor, and is not recommended for deployments.

+The current best known solution is to enable the use of ptrace in the docker profile of AppArmor.
+Do this by adding the following line to `/etc/init.d/docker`:

+    ptrace peer=docker-default,

+Add this line before the last curly brace, and restart docker.

 ## HTTPS support

 To use your own key and certificate, provide an `/ssl` volume with the key and certificate inside.
 The key filename must end in `.key`, and the certificate in `.cert`.
 Only one of each file may be present.
 You must also publish port `7473` to access the HTTPS endpoint.